 In order to make these plans a reality, Bishop Bascom has set out to raise the funds necessary to begin construction this fall.
 Estimates put the total cost at about $500,000, which covers site preparation, irrigation, walkways and stone paths, benches, raised vegetable beds, more than 30 new trees, and all the plants.

 From a 2020 surplus, the Council of Trustees set aside $50,000 for this project, and a donor already has given another $50,000.
 A variety of grants from Episcopal Church entities have provided another $49,000.
+There are also memorial opportunities if you want to provide for a specific aspect of one of the gardens, see a complete list here.

 The bishop will be inviting partners to join in bringing this venture to fruition by contributing financial support, time or services.